Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Related Work

+While it is unclear when flags were first implemented on social media platforms, the notion of raising a concern to a community leader or administrator has long been used to express dissatisfaction civilly~\cite{dibbell1994rape}.
+Flags are a crucial means for users to express such dissatisfaction in online environments.
+In this section, we provide an overview of related research on flagging as well as a description of flagging mechanisms on select social media platforms to better situate the context of our study.

-Previous research examined flagging from end-users' perspectives as both content consumers and creators, especially in the context of how users develop ``folk theories'' \cite{devito2017algorithms} about moderation decisions when platforms fail to provide adequate or any explanations.
-For example, West ~\cite{myers2018censored} found that when users experience content removals, they are inclined to attribute that to other users flagging their content or a group of human moderators.
-Participants in this study speculated that tensions with those close to them or motivations to harass them due to their controversial or political content lead others to flag their content.
-Our study expands on this work by examining end-user experiences with flagging as content consumers (i.e., the people flagging instead of the people being flagged) to identify the diverse array of reasons users may choose to flag.
+Previous research examined flagging from end-users' perspectives as creators of sanctioned content, especially in the context of how users develop ``folk theories'' \cite{devito2017algorithms} about moderation decisions when platforms fail to provide adequate or any explanations for those decisions~\cite{thach2024visible}.
+The opaqueness of flagging has led to speculations about platforms making controversial decisions about flagged content without the flagged user's knowledge, such as with shadowbanning (where platforms hide a user's content from others' feeds without removing it entirely) ~\cite{myers2018censored}.
+This has raised concerns about the use of flagging to silence \cite{are2023flagging} or otherwise censor users~\cite{peterson2013user}.
+Our study expands on this work by specifically examining the perspectives of users when they are flagging others' content rather than being flagged themselves.

-Additionally, the definition of how ``flaggable'' a post is, or its ``flaggability,'' for users may differ from platforms' definitions of toxicity.
-For example, Kou et al.~\cite{kou2021flag} found that some users on gaming platforms were inclined to appropriate flags despite their known distrust of the flagging mechanism, showing that our understanding of flaggability must be tied to the specific context in which users flag content.
-We explore the differences between platforms' and users' notion of flaggability in the context of social media platforms.

-Prior work has shown that users' biases and tolerance levels affect how they flag misinformation from news sources with different polarities~\cite{westermann2022potential}.
-We examine the diverse motivations for users to flag content and take an interest in users' reasoning for flagging harmful content interpreted as more versus less severe.
-Li presented a case study of how the flagging mechanisms of Zhihu, a knowledge-sharing Chinese platform, constrain and enable users to participate in a political controversy~\cite{li2022flagging}.
-We examine how users leverage flagging mechanisms to respond to offensive controversial content.